marknutter/firebase-resource/README.md

     <script src="/services/firebase_resource.js"></script>

+firebase-resource requires a firebase module be injected into it.
+So define one thusly somewhere in your project:

+    angular.module('exampleFirebase', []).
+        value('firebase', (new Firebase('https://example.firebaseio.com/')));

 firebase-resource assumes you are defining your models as separate modules, much like ng-resource assumes.
 Inject firebase-resource into your where you might otherwise inject ng-resource.